 We can now introduce “modes” there are two modes for a port when we are using vlans, either the access mode or the trunk mode.
 An access port is a port that will only let one specific vlan pass, it’s the “default” mode when you plug-in a host to a switch (if VLANs are enabled).
 The second mode called trunk allows you to pass multiple VLANs on one link.
 This trunk mode is only meant to be used between two switches.

-Let’s take our previous diagram, imagine that our employees our splitted in two different open spaces and adapt it with a trunk link:
+Let’s take our previous diagram, imagine that our employees our splitted into two different open spaces and adapt it with a trunk link:

 Now that we know about the basics we can jump to the theory about how to exploit VLANs.